FloodCamML/FloodCamML.github.io/docs/tutorial/customize-app.md

 ## text folder

-The `text` folder contains **.md** files that populate the more text-heavy parts of the app.
+The `/text` folder contains **.md** files that populate the more text-heavy parts of the app.
 The files are:
 - `about_project.md` : Content for the **About** tab.
 - `about_ML.md`: Content for the **Model** tab.
 - `cameras.md`: Sidebar content for the main **Cameras** tab.